Hemiauchenia: Classification history

 Prior to 1974, fossil specimens now thought to be Hemiauchenia were classified as Holomeniscus, Lama, and Tanupolama, until S. David Webb proposed that these North and South American fossil species were part of a single genus.
 This has been accepted by all subsequent researchers, although in 2013, Carolina Saldanha Scherer questioned the inclusion of a certain North American species and suggested that Hemiauchenia is paraphyletic.

 Diet

 Over the Pliocene and Pleistocene, Hemiauchenia was an intermediate feeder that preferred browsing with a hypsodont dentition.
 In Florida, Hemiauchenia populations were predominantly strict C_{3} browsers before the Blancan-Irvingtonian boundary but shifted towards a mixed feeding diet at the start of the Irvingtonian, a dietary shift coinciding with the arrival of Mammuthus in North America.
 This dietary shift has proposed to have been caused by floral changes as well as potentially by the ecosystem engineering of Mammuthus increasing the prevalence of open habitats.
-According to δ^{13}C analyses of H. paradoxa teeth from the Touro Passo and Santa Vitória Formations of Brazil, H. paradoxa was primarily a grazer of C_{3} grasses.
+However, paired analysis of dental microwear and mesowear of H. macrocephala specimens from the Blancan of west-central Mexico show that it had a mixed feeding or non-strict grazing diet that was highly variable, likely indicating a highly heterogeneous environment in the region.
+According to δ^{13}C analysis of Hemiauchenia from Térapa in northeastern Sonora, which had a humid and equable climate relative to the present day, it was a C_{3} browser. δ^{13}C analyses of H. paradoxa teeth from the Touro Passo and Santa Vitória Formations of Brazil indicate H. paradoxa was primarily a grazer of C_{3} grasses.